Xevmescrige/Scholar-Bowl-Scoring-Tool/README.md

 ```
 The halftime screen will appear after question 10.

 Clicking on a player's name while in the timeout/halftime screen will sub them out for a new player.
 If a fifth or sixth player haven't been added, the scorekeeper will be prompted on whether or not they want to add a fifth/sixth player.
 If they do not wish to add a player, a dropdown menu will appear with the existing players' names.
-DO NOT ADD PLAYERS THAT ARE ALREADY IN THE GAME - THIS WILL REMOVE A PLAYER AND IS NOT WORKING AS INTENDED

 ### End Round
 Ending the round will generate a scoresheet.
 Once this is done and you have gone over protests, you may exit the program and relaunch it for a new round.